magicicada/simple_network_sim/README.md

 ## Building the documentation

-To build a local version of the readthedocs site e.g. when working on the documentation.

-Add the following packages to your environment:
+To build a local version of the readthedocs site (e.g. when working on the documentation) add the following packages to your environment:

 - `sphinx`
 - `sphinx_rtd_theme`